 The Tax Collector participates in the countywide self-insurance and health insurance programs.
 Under these programs, the Self Insurance Fund provides coverage for up to a maximum of \$300,000 for each worker's compensation claim, \$350,000 for each general liability claim, \$100,000 for all other perils other than windstorm per location per loss and a 5% windstorm deductible per location per loss.
 The County purchases commercial insurance for claims in excess of coverage provided by the funds and for all other risks of loss.
 The excess coverage for general liability and workers' compensation is \$1,200,000 and the excess for property is \$150,000,000.
 In April of 2009, the County opened an employee health center for use by employees participating in the County's Health Insurance Program.
 The main purpose was to help contain health insurance costs.
 In August of 2011, the County became self-insured for its health insurance.
-Under this program, the Health Insurance Trust Fund provides coverage for up to a maximum of \$375,000 per person per year.
+Under this program, the Health Insurance Trust Fund provides coverage for up to \$1,000,000 per claim.
 The County has excess medical insurance to pay for claim costs that exceed this amount.

 Charges to operating departments are based upon amounts believed by management to meet the required annual payout during the fiscal year and to pay for the estimated operating costs of the program.
-For fiscal year ended September 30, 2019, the Tax Collector was charged \$58,322 for the self-insurance program and \$1,310,410 for life and health insurance which includes the retiree subsidy.
+For fiscal year ended September 30, 2020, the Tax Collector was charged \$33,500 for the self-insurance program and \$1,436,311 for life and health insurance which includes the retiree subsidy.